Dates for 2021 TBC

 Waged £595 (earlybird £565)

-(if you need indoor accommodation on Friday/Saturday nights there is an additional £15 cost by separate payment - please let us know)
+Covid 19 restrictions permitting, we may have indoor accommodation available on Friday/Saturday nights there is an additional cost by separate payment - £15 for 2 nights and £8 for 1 night- please let us know if you would be interested

 10% discount if you bring a friend !